ismail-amouma/Open_Pharmacy_Finder_Web_App/README.md

 4. Open your web browser and navigate to `http://localhost:5000` to use the Pharmacy Finder App.

-## API Key

-In order to use the Pharmacy Finder App, you need to obtain an API key from the serpe API.
-Follow the instructions provided by serpe.dev to generate an API key and ensure it is kept secure.
-Replace `'YOUR_API_KEY'` in the `app.py` file with your actual API key.

 ## Contributing

 Contributions to the Pharmacy Finder App are welcome!
 If you find a bug, want to add a feature, or improve the code, please feel free to open an issue or submit a pull request.